nph4rd/nph4rd.github.io/_posts/2021-11-12-crypto-santa.md

 _Note:_

 _A useful property of the ElGamal cryptosystem is that it allows for re-encryptions.
-In particular, we will use a seemingly pointless property, that is, however, very important to the protocol implementation, which is that if $$ m = e $$ (that is, $$ m $$ is the group identity) then whoever generates another value $$ s' $$ can compute a new ciphertext given by: $$ (c_1^{s'}, c_2^{s'})$$.
+In particular, we will use a seemingly pointless property that is, however, very important to the protocol implementation, which is that if $$ m = e $$ (that is, $$ m $$ is the group identity) then whoever generates another value $$ s' $$ can compute a new ciphertext given by: $$ (c_1^{s'}, c_2^{s'})$$.
 For a normal application this is useless because it only works for a pretty specific case that would imply knowing the message in the first place!
 However, as we will see soon, this is key in our protocol._

 ---